Alcohol and pregnancyDrinking alcohol during pregnancy; Fetal alcohol syndrome - pregnancy; FAS - fetal alcohol syndrome

 Women who are pregnant or who are trying to get pregnant should avoid drinking any amount of alcohol.
 The only way to prevent fetal alcohol syndrome is to not drink alcohol during pregnancy.

-If you did not know you were pregnant and drank alcohol, stop drinking as soon as you find out.
-While it is unlikely that the occasional drink you took before finding out you were pregnant will harm your baby, the sooner you stop drinking alcohol, the healthier your baby will be.
+If you did not know you were pregnant and drank alcohol, stop drinking as soon as you learn you are pregnant.
+The sooner you stop drinking alcohol, the healthier your baby will be.

-If you cannot control your drinking, avoid eating or drinking around people who are drinking alcohol.
+If you cannot control your drinking, avoid being around other people who are using alcohol.